eagle-io/docs/source/api/resources/nodes.rst

 Retrieve all nodes
 ------------------
-Retrieve a list of all nodes visible to the authenticated user.
+Retrieve a list of all nodes available to the authenticated API key.
 Optionally *filter* by attribute values.

 Arguments